 Lost in Space, “The Great Vegetable Rebellion” (Feb.
 28, 1968)

 I’m pretty excited that my favorite episode of Lost in Space is on TV tonight.
-Yeah, I could watch it anytime on Hulu (and so can you, right here), but I prefer watching shows the old-fashioned way on a real TV.
+Yeah, I could watch it anytime on DailyMotion (above) or Hulu, but I prefer watching shows the old-fashioned way on a real TV.

 This is one of those “so bad it’s good” episodes.
 As the story opens, Dr. Smith takes the space pod down to the planet they’re orbiting and cuts some flowers to bring back to the Robot for his birthday.
 He is startled by a giant carrot who says, “I witnessed your crime!”